mahoney1/commpaper/queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension-tutorial2.md

     }
   ```

-  **Note:** Once you've pasted this into VS Code, the `ESLinter` extension (if enabled) may report problems in the **Problems** pane at the bottom.
+  **Note:** Once you've pasted this into VS Code, the `ESLinter` extension (if installeds/enabled) may report problems in the **Problems** pane at the bottom.
 If it does, you can easily rectify the formatting issues in the **Problems** pane by choosing **right-click....** then **Fix all auto-fixable issues**.
 Likewise, it will remove any trailing spaces reported by ESLint.
 Once you complete the formatting task, be sure to **save your file** via the menu.
 (You can also use **Ctrl+S** to save your file.)
 FYI the ESLint extension (from the VS Code extension marketplace) is also useful, and recommend using it to fix any indentation, incorrect pasting, or general errors that can be detected before you package up the smart contract.

 8. Right-click in your document and click "Format selection" to format it correctly in your JavaScript file.
 Ensure you've saved the file before proceeding.